ripienaar/free-for-dev/README.md

   * [FontGet](https://www.fontget.com/) - Has a variety of fonts available to download and sorted neatly with tags.
   * [Fontshare](https://www.fontshare.com/) - is a free fonts service.
 It’s a growing collection of professional grade fonts that are 100% free for personal and commercial use.
   * [Befonts](https://befonts.com/) - Provides several unqiue fonts for personal or commercial use.
+  * [Font of web](https://fontofweb.com/) - Identify all the fonts used on a website and how they are used.

 **[⬆ back to top](#table-of-contents)**